How to get into the bookstore

 Promotions for books in the bookstore.

-After that your featured book and another six of your other titles will be displayed in the bookstore with your main selling link (usually your Amazon author page) and your website or blog.
+After that your featured book and another six of your other titles will be displayed in the bookstore with your main selling link (usually your Amazon author page) and your website or blog and now Goodreads link, to ensure that there is access to as many reviews as possible.
 I will also share an extract from one of your most recent reviews.
 Please note that it would be difficult to keep the shelves maintained if all an author’s books were displayed.
 So authors with more than seven will have a note attached to their entry asking readers to head over to Amazon or the website to see all books.

 I have made a slight adjustment to the timescales for reviews as with so many authors now in the bookstore, it is likely that several weeks might lapse between featuring everyone.
 So I will be looking at reviews on Amazon UK and US and also Goodreads within the last six months.

 I am keen to work with authors who are proactive and let me know when they have a new book or review and also share any updates that they are included in with their own networks.
 My aim is to increase your sales by sharing your books with my readers across the blog and social media.
-Many are very generous and retweet and reblog… that increases by following by several times.
+It really is very helpful if you are featured, if you share across your own networks for yourself and for the other authors who are in the post.

 I aim to feature an author every four to six weeks and will check listings, it does help if you let me know if you have had a recent review.
 Bear in mind that it is a review is a selling tool, so select a review that you feel best reflects the key elements of your book.
 Which is what I will do when picking a review to use.